mend/renovate-ce-ee/docs/gitlab.md

 #### Bot Account creation

 You should use a dedicated "bot account" for Renovate.
-Apart from reducing the chance of conflicts, it is better for teams if the actions they see from Renovate are clearly marked as coming from a known bot account and not from a team mate's account, which could be confusing at times. e.g. did the bot automerge that PR, or did a human do it manually?
+Apart from reducing the chance of conflicts, it is better for teams if the actions they see from Renovate are clearly marked as coming from a known bot account and not from a team mate's account, which could be confusing at times. e.g. did the bot automerge that PR, or did a human do it?

 If you are running your own instance of GitLab, it's suggested to name the account "Renovate Bot" with username "renovate-bot".
-Create this account and then create a Personal Access Token for it with read/write access permissions.
+Create this account and then create a Personal Access Token for it with `api`, `read_user` and `read_repository` permissions.

+Do not add this bot account to any repositories yet.

 #### Bot Server setup